How to Choose the Right Audit Analytics Platform for Your Firm

 Talk to Finspectors Team Today

-- Core use cases: Common starting points include: (1) risk scoring and prioritization (e.g., transaction or account risk), (2) evidence collection and organization, (3) anomaly detection and testing, (4) workpaper and narrative support, (5) reporting and committee dashboards.
+- Core use cases: Common starting points include (1) risk scoring and prioritization, (2) evidence collection and organization, (3) anomaly detection and testing, (4) workpaper and narrative support, (5) reporting and committee dashboards.
 Rank which matter most in the next 12 - 24 months.

 - Audit mix: Consider whether you need strength in financial statement audits, internal audit, compliance, or a mix.
 Some platforms are built for statutory audit workflows; others are broader GRC tools.

-- Scale: Estimate data volumes (e.g., transaction counts, entities, years) and number of concurrent users.
-This will drive requirements for performance, connectors, and licensing.
+- Scale: Estimate data volumes (transaction counts, entities, years) and concurrent users.
+This drives requirements for performance, connectors, and licensing.

-- Output: List the must-have outputs (e.g., risk reports, exception lists, workpaper exports, committee summaries) so you can check whether each vendor can deliver them.
+- Output: List must-have outputs (risk reports, exception lists, workpaper exports, committee summaries) so you can verify each vendor delivers them.

-- Key point: Analytics are only as good as the data that feeds them.
-Evaluate how easily the platform can get your data.
+Analytics are only as good as the data that feeds them.

-- Connectors and APIs: Does the platform connect to your main data sources (ERP, GL, bank feeds, HR, etc.) via native connectors or well-documented APIs?
+- Connectors and APIs: Does the platform connect to your main data sources (ERP, GL, bank feeds, HR) via native connectors or well-documented APIs?
 How much custom integration is required?

-- Formats and volume: What file formats and sizes are supported (e.g., CSV, Excel, database exports)?
+- Formats and volume: What file formats and sizes are supported (CSV, Excel, database exports)?
 Are there limits that would block you at scale?

 - Refresh and latency: Can data be refreshed on a schedule or on demand?
-Is near real-time or daily/weekly refresh sufficient for your use cases?
+Is near real-time or daily/weekly refresh sufficient?

-- Data quality and mapping: How does the platform handle mapping (e.g., chart of accounts, entity IDs) and data quality issues?
+- Data quality and mapping: How does the platform handle chart-of-accounts mapping and data quality issues?
 Transparent mapping and clear error handling reduce implementation risk.

 Risk scoring and anomaly detection must be understandable and defensible to auditors and regulators.